DanWahlin/Observable-Store/README.md

 Install the [Redux DevTools Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd), run your Angular application, and open the Redux DevTools extension.

+**Note about the `__devTools` Store Property:**

+When the Redux DevTools extension is enabled it will add routing information into your store using a property called `__devTools`.
+This property is used to enable the Redux DevTools time travel feature and can be useful for associating different action states with a given route when manually looking at store data using the DevTools.
+If the Redux DevTools extension is not enabled (such as in production scenarios) then the `__devTools` property will not be added into your store.

 **Integrating React with the Redux DevTools**

 See the example in the `samples/react-store` folder.